Revenue

 Blockchain and Crypto Platforms

+In the blockchain space, Brave faces competition from emerging Web3 browsers and decentralized platforms.
 Projects like Status and Opera's crypto-enabled browser offer similar features such as built-in crypto wallets and dApp support.
-However, Brave's established user base of over 50 million monthly active users gives it a significant advantage in adoption and ecosystem development.
+However, Brave's 101 million monthly active users and the `.brave` on-chain TLD give it a significant advantage in ecosystem reach and Web3 identity adoption.

 TAM Expansion